Beyond the Edge of Function: Unraveling the Patterns of Type Recovery in Binary Code: Conclusion

 \section{Conclusion}

-In this paper, we first conduct a variety of empirical experiments that delve into the properties of variables and their type in binary codes.
+In this paper, we first conduct a variety of empirical experiments that delve into the properties of variables and their types in binary code.
 Based on our findings, we model the type recovery problem of binary code as a classification problem with carefully defined target types.
-Through further empirical analyses, we observe the prevalence of variable propagation across functions, which prompts us to decide to adopt an inter-procedural analysis approach to track the behavior of variables.
+Through further empirical analyses, we observe the prevalence of variable propagation across functions, which prompted us to decide to adopt an inter-procedural analysis approach to track the behavior of variables.
 To this end, we propose ByteTR, a state-of-the-art framework specialized in recovering type information of variables from stripped binary programs.
-We conduct comprehensive experiments and show that ByteTR achieves an average precision of 76.18\% in recovering variable types, and its f1-score is as high as 90.33\% with the O0 optimization option for ARM architectures.
-In addition, we apply ByteTR to real CTF challenges, and find that pseudo code optimized by ByteTR significantly improves the readability, which greatly facilitates reverse engineers to understand the program semantics.
+We conduct comprehensive experiments and show that ByteTR achieves an average precision of 75.84\% in recovering variable types, and its precision is as high as 85.65\% with the O0 optimization option for ARM architectures.
+In addition, we apply ByteTR to {real-world} CTF challenges, and find that pseudo code optimized by ByteTR significantly improves the readability, which greatly facilitates reverse engineers to understand the program semantics.

-\begin{acks} This work was supported in part by the Natural Science Foundation of China under Grant U20B2047, 62072421, 62002334, 62102386 and 62121002, and by Open Fund of Anhui Province Key Laboratory of Cyberspace Security Situation Awareness and Evaluation under Grant CSSAE-2021-007. \end{acks}
+\begin{acks} This work was supported in part by the Natural Science Foundation of China (Grant Nos.
+U20B2047, 62072421, 62002334, 62102386, and 62121002), the Postdoctoral Fellowship Program of CPSF (Grant No. GZC20252180), and the Anhui Provincial Natural Science Foundation (Grant No. 2508085QF213). \end{acks}